EDIorg/data-package-best-practices/EML-BP-doc/README.md

-# EML
+# Purpose

-Dir holds files on EML best practices.
-Originated with LTER working group.
+Directory holds markdown for metadata-focused BPs.

+## Goals:
+1. directory can be exported as a citable, versioned document, e.g. EML_metadata_best_practices_v4_yyyy.pdf
+1. markdown files can be kept up to date by subcommittees, with a review plan for changes.

 ## Active:
 top level holds active files.
-Generally, this is
+Generally, these are
-* a word doc, which will be distributed as a PDF
-* examples, which most likely will stay here, and be linked from the PDF distribution page on the EDI website.
+* markdown files, organized by metadata topics (generally aligned with EML elements)
+* examples
-* index.md - draft of the PDF distribution page.
+* index.md - including link to most recent PDF distribution.

-## Archive:
+## Inactive:
-* old versions of the doc, from 2004 and 2010
+* older versions of the doc can be found at [archive/](../archive) of this repository
-* version 2 in markdown, and partially edited. project is currently-shelved.